mobile app bar

 Los Angeles Chargers head coach Jim Harbaugh reacts after defeating the New England Patriots at Gillette Stadium.

-Although, the Chargers’ head coach, Jim Harbaugh, has about one million more reasons to celebrate than the next guy.
-In exchange for clinching a playoff spot in 2024, Harbaugh was given a $1-million contract bonus, and now that they’ve managed to accomplish the same for a second year in a row, he figures to be receiving yet another bonus here shortly.
+There is more… The Chargers’ head coach, Jim Harbaugh, has about one million more reasons to celebrate than the next guy.
+In exchange for clinching a playoff spot in 2024, Harbaugh was given a $1-million contract bonus, and now that they’ve managed to accomplish the feat for a second year in a row, he figures to be receiving yet another bonus.

-Given the fact that Los Angeles has compiled an overall regular season record of 22-10 since Harbaugh first returned to the pros with them, it’s safe to say that their money has been well spent.
+Given that Los Angeles has compiled an overall regular-season record of 22-10 since Harbaugh returned to the pros with them, it’s safe to say that their money has been well spent.
 According to ProFootballTalk, Harbaugh’s original deal will see him earn $16 million a year and will be good for five years.

-Netting yourself an extra $2 million surely feels good, but it’s unlikely that Harbaugh is willing to rest on his laurels for very long.
-After securing his first playoff berth since he was with the San Francisco 49ers back in 2013, his squad was promptly bounced from the first round by C.J.
+Netting yourself an extra $2 million will surely feel good, though.
+But it’s unlikely that Harbaugh is willing to rest on his laurels for very long.
+After securing a playoff berth last season, the Chargers were promptly bounced from the first round by C.J.
 Stroud and the Houston Texans.

-It’s also worth mentioning that Joe Burrow, Patrick Mahomes, and even Lamar Jackson, are all primed to be absent from this year’s postseason.
-That would leave Harbaugh with one of the best remaining quarterbacks in the playoffs, and a potential to earn even more bonuses for himself.
+It’s also worth mentioning that Joe Burrow, Patrick Mahomes, and even Lamar Jackson are all primed to be absent from this year’s postseason.
+That would leave Harbaugh with one of the best remaining quarterbacks in Justin Herbert in the playoffs and the potential to earn even more bonuses for himself.

 About the author